MuhammadMahdiAmirpour/video_merger/README.md

 # Video Merger

 This repository contains the final project of my assembly course at university.
 The project, called Video Merger, is implemented using C, Assembly, Makefile, and CMake.
+It is designed to merge two video files on Linux systems.

 ## 🛠️ Technologies Used